ririw/ririw.github.io/about.md

  - Anything I post here
  - Building the _human_ side of data science, and integrating it into organizations
- - If you've got a burning analytical question, rather than a vuage need for a data warehouse.
+ - If you've got a burning analytical question that needs answering.

 Other links:
  * [Email](mailto:richardweiss@richardweiss.org) - richardweiss@richardweiss.org